Heart disease and diet

 A healthy diet and lifestyle can reduce your risk for:

-- Conditions that lead to heart disease, including high cholesterol, high blood pressure, and obesity
+- Conditions that lead to heart disease, including high blood cholesterol, high blood pressure, and obesity

 - Other chronic health problems, including type 2 diabetes, osteoporosis, and some forms of cancer